hive-database/.github/.github/CODE_OF_CONDUCT.md

 <hr>

 ## 6. Acceptance
 By participating in **Hive DB Inc**. projects and communities, all **Participants** acknowledge that they have read, understood, and agreed to abide by this **Code of Conduct**.

+If you do not agree to these terms, please discontinue your participation in all **Hive DB Inc**. projects and communities immediately.

 <!-- ⬢⬢⬢⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬡⬢⬢⬢ -->